cosminbasca/surfrdf/docs/source/plugins/sparql_protocol.rst

     `endpoint`, `None`, Address of SPARQL HTTP endpoint.
     `default_context`, `None`, The default context (graph) to be queried against (this is useful in particular for the Virtuoso RDF store).
-    `use_subqueries`,`None`, whether use of SPARQL 1.1 subqueries is allowed (whether SPARQL endpoint supports that) `use_keepalive`,`False`, whether to use HTTP 1.1 keep-alive connections.
+    `combine_queries`,`None`, whether multiple SPARUL queries can be sent in one request `use_subqueries`,`None`, whether use of SPARQL 1.1 subqueries is allowed (whether SPARQL endpoint supports that) `use_keepalive`,`False`, whether to use HTTP 1.1 keep-alive connections.